 Doctors, nurses, pharmacists, and all other medical professionals are not infallible.
 These people often make mistakes, and these mistakes can have a damaging effect on patients.

 However, medical professionals are held to a higher standard.
-When they deviate from this professional standard, Martinez, Hart, Thompson & Sanchez, P.C. is here to hold responsible parties accountable for their injurious actions.
+When they deviate from this professional standard, Martinez, Hart, Sanchez & Romero, P.C. is here to hold responsible parties accountable for their injurious actions.

 Medical professionals, whether doctors, nurses, hospital administrators, or other professionals, are responsible for the proper treatment and care provided to their patients.
 When treating patients, doctors have a duty to possess and apply the knowledge and use the skill and care ordinarily used by reasonably well-qualified doctors or medical providers practicing under similar circumstances.
 When they deviate from the reasonable standard of care and a patient is harmed, the medical professional could be considered negligent and may be liable for the harm caused as a result of their misconduct.

 There are many different types of negligence that can occur in a health care setting.
 A pharmacist might misread a prescription and give a patient the wrong medication.
 Negligence can also occur during medical procedures.
 You often hear about doctors leaving behind surgical instruments or performing surgery on the wrong body part.
 Errors in diagnosing are another type of negligence, and these errors cause harm by delaying treatment.

 Medical Negligence cases may be difficult to prove or to do so successfully.
 Documentation of what actually occurred may not be readily apparent from the patient’s medical record depending on how the doctor, nurse, or medical professional documented the interaction with the patient.
 In addition, there is the burden to prove that the patient would have had a different outcome had the medical professional acted without negligence.